Italy - Rome and the Swiss Alps

 The tour does NOT include:

-• Airfare to and from Germany.
+• Airfare to Italy and from Switzerland.

 • Meals other than those indicated in the itinerary.